 The Eugene Chapter is currently in the midst of two campaigns.
 STAR Voting for Eugene has filed a legal appeal to consider evidence in the rejection of its ballot initiative submission, with a court date scheduled for December 2020.
 Meanwhile, we are collecting signatures for STAR Voting for Lane County and are close to our goal!

-The Eugene Chapter meets monthly on 3rd Sundays at 4:30pm at our office at 544 Blair Blvd, but while our office is under construction, location and times may vary.
+The Eugene Chapter meets monthly on 3rd Mondays at 4:30pm on zoom, due to Covid-19, location and times may vary.
 Please double check on our events page to confirm details.

 Intern Position Available!: We are currently accepting applications for an intern to help with secretarial duties, office management, scheduling, correspondence, and event planning and advertising.
 This position is unpaid, but students will qualify to get credit for the position if desired.
 This position has the potential to become paid as funds allow and there is room for the intern to move up in our organization.
 Please submit your cover letter and resume to email@example.com

-Volunteer Opportunities: We have a number of subcommittees, projects, and volunteer opportunities, so regardless of your availability or schedule you can help get this over the finish line!
+Volunteer Opportunities: We have a number of subcommittees, projects, and volunteer opportunities, both remote and in person (with social distancing, fresh air, and masks,) so regardless of your location, availability, or schedule you can help get this over the finish line!
 Our chapter is currently in need of people with the following skills and we're looking for the following items to help us complete work on our office.
 To volunteer contact Sara Wolk: firstname.lastname@example.org

 History of the Eugene Equal Vote Chapter